wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 ## Linux

 You must have administrative privileges to install the software, for example root or sudo privilege.
-The following examples assume a user with permission to use sudo.
+Complete the following to install Edge Data Store on Linux:

 1. Open a terminal window and type the sudo command for the installation kit appropriate to your operating system and processor.
-The examples in this section assume a user with permission to use sudo.
-Complete the following to install Edge Data Store on Linux:

     **Debian 9 or later (Intel/AMD 64 bit processors)**